StuyPulse/attendance-scanner/README.md

 An optional `--offline` flag can be passed to the scanner to run it without an Internet connection.

 Alternatively, an experimental Python version of the scanner is available (`scanner.py`) with the same features.
-Please note that there's a bug that causes the program to crash if the terminal window is resized.

 ## Setting up a local development environment
 #### Installing the SDK